Yurii-Dan/small-business-finance-analysis/README.md

 Insights are derived from Python analysis, SQL queries, and the Tableau dashboard.

 ### Financial Overview
-- The business is profitable throughout the year
+- The business remains profitable across the observed period
-- Total annual profit: 1,012,298 (synthetic data)
+- Total annual revenue and expenses are summarized through KPI tracking in the dashboard
 - Average profit margin: ~65% (based on synthetic data)
-- Profitability shows clear seasonal variation
+- Profitability shows variation throughout the year, with potential seasonal patterns based on one year of data
 - Total annual revenue and expenses are clearly visualized through KPI tracking in the dashboard

 ### Revenue Trends
 - Revenue peaks in January, followed by a decline in February–March
 - Secondary growth in August–September
-- Clear seasonality pattern confirmed by both time-series analysis and dashboard visualization
+- Potential seasonal patterns observed based on one year of data; confirmation would require multi-year data

 ### Expense Analysis
 - Salary (~35%) and Marketing (~28%) are the largest cost drivers
 - Fixed costs exceed 50% of total expenses
-- Marketing is the most flexible cost for optimization
+- Marketing represents the most flexible cost category and a key lever for optimization

 ### Revenue Structure
 - Sales: ~80%